 If you are using a hybrid architecture, in addition to your backups and service integrations, you also need to account for the communication between SAP HANA and the application servers on Google Cloud.

-Google Cloud provisions your Bare Metal Solution machines for SAP HANA with multiple hardware network interfaces that are bonded together by using bonding mode 4 (also known as 802.3ad LACP) to create a redundant, load-balanced configuration.
+Google Cloud provisions your Bare Metal Solution servers for SAP HANA with multiple hardware network interfaces that are bonded together by using bonding mode 4 (also known as 802.3ad LACP) to create a redundant, load-balanced configuration.

 The bonds provide the following virtual LANs, each configured with a static IP address range: